camunda/camunda-docs/docs/components/modeler/desktop-modeler/flags/flags.md

 ### Enable new context pad

-To enable the new context pad, configure your `flags.json` as follows:
+To use the new context pad, configure your `flags.json` as follows:

 ```json
 {